1999AZZAR/use-waydroid-on-x11/readme.md

 ### Launching Waydroid

-Once initialized, you can launch Waydroid within a Weston session using the following steps:
+Once initialized, launch Waydroid within the Weston session:

 1. **Start Weston:**

-   In a terminal, run:

    ```sh
    weston --socket=mysocket
    ```

-   This command initializes a Weston session with a specific socket.

-2. **Launch Waydroid:**
+2. **Launch Waydroid Interface:**

-   Inside the Weston terminal, start the Waydroid user interface:
+   In the Weston terminal, run:

    ```sh
    waydroid show-full-ui
    ```

-   This will boot the full Android system within the Wayland environment.
+   This will launch the full Android system in the Wayland environment.

 ### Stopping Waydroid

-When you are finished using Waydroid, you can stop the session by running:
+To stop Waydroid, use the following command:

 ```sh
 waydroid session stop
 ```

-This will gracefully terminate the Waydroid session.
+This will gracefully terminate the session.

 ---

 ## Additional Configuration

-### Hiding Waydroid Apps from the System Launcher
+### Hiding Waydroid Apps from System Launcher

-By default, Waydroid apps may appear in your system launcher.
-To prevent this and keep your launcher clean, run the following script:
+Waydroid apps may appear in your system's application launcher by default.
+To hide these entries, run the following script:

 ```sh
 for a in ~/.local/share/applications/waydroid.*.desktop; do